FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 Keeping the current functionality is not a viable option in my opinion because virtually no users seem to make use of the current mechanisms.
-The mechanisms are not user friendly and often provide results in designs that are hard to analyze and understand.
+The mechanisms are not user friendly and often result in designs that are hard to analyze and understand.

 The chosen direction is fine-grained dependency checking with subtree-based and intercept-based variants.
 Fine-grained dependency checking is chosen because